How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 At any kind of hospital, you might be around people who are crying, yelling, or in distress, and might feel a certain sense of sadness or claustrophobia.

-To maintain the safety of everyone on the unit, both medical and psychiatric hospitals still use restraints sometimes.
+To maintain the safety of everyone on the unit, both medical and psychiatric hospitals sometimes still use restraints.
 However, their use is highly regulated and hospitals can lose their licenses if they use them inappropriately or too much.
-Don’t expect this to happen, but understand that if it does, it’s to keep everyone safe.
+Don’t expect this to happen, but understand if it does, it’s to keep everyone safe.

 Remembering why you're at the hospital can go a long way to allay your discomfort with the unfamiliar setting.

 You might actually enjoy your experience on a psychiatric unit, or you might not.
-But whether you enjoy your experience, remember that your team is working hard to help you get better and get you back home.
+Either way, remember that your team is working hard to help you get better and get you back home.

 What Happens After You Leave the Hospital?

-In rare cases, psychiatric hospitalization is all that is needed to fully resolve a mental health crisis.
-However, it’s much more likely that you’ll need ongoing outpatient care after leaving the hospital so you can manage the condition that brought you there and so you don’t need to go back later.
+In rare cases, psychiatric hospitalization is all you need to resolve a mental health crisis.
+However, it’s much more likely that you’ll need ongoing outpatient care after leaving the hospital so you can manage the condition that brought you there (and so you don’t need to go back later).

-For example, if you went to the hospital to get treatment for a major depressive crisis, your clinical team might recommend that you start taking an antidepressant medication and follow up with a physician at a community mental health center or primary care clinic.
+For example, if you went to the hospital to get treatment for depression, your clinical team might recommend that you start taking an antidepressant and follow up with a physician at a community mental health center or primary care clinic.
 Instead, or in addition, they may recommend therapy and give you a referral to a private practitioner or a therapist at a local counseling agency.

 The important thing to keep in mind is that your discharge plan is designed to keep you stable so you don't have to come back to the hospital or go through another mental health crisis.
 So please take your team's advice and follow their recommendations!

-Your new outpatient mental health team might tweak and update your plan as they learn more about you, but they will start with what’s on your discharge plan.
-Following that plan and getting good follow-up care is essential for getting on the road to recovery.
+Your new outpatient mental health team might tweak and update your treatment plan as they learn more about you, but they will start with what’s on your discharge plan.
+It’s also a good document for you to reference if you’re feeling lost or unsure about how your recovery is going.
+Following that plan and getting good follow-up care will help you stay on track.

 Conclusion

-We hope the information that we’ve provided in this article will help you recognize if you ever need to go to the hospital, understand what you’ll experience there, and be ready to reach out for the care you need if you’re ever in crisis.
+We hope the information in this article will help you recognize the signs if you ever need to go to the hospital and know how to reach out for the care you need if you’re in crisis.

-Going to the hospital when you’re having a mental health emergency might help you get better faster than you otherwise would have.
+Going to the hospital when you’re having a mental health emergency might help you get better faster than you otherwise could.
+It could help when nothing else does.
 It might even save your life.

 Related Posts